-Going on a fun-filled vacation with your entire family is the best way to relieve yourself of the stress and pressure that you have been experiencing at work.
-It is also a great way for you to spend quality time with each other and bond like you never have before.
-If you are planning on spending a few days in a new place why not plan a visit to Idaho?
+Going on a fun-filled vacation with your entire family is the best way to relieve yourself of the stress and pressure you have been experiencing.
+It is also an excellent way to spend quality time with each other and bond like you never have before.
+If you plan on spending a few days in a new place, why not plan a visit to Idaho?

 When you hear the word Idaho you probably think about potatoes right away.
-Idaho is indeed known as the Potato State of America owing to the fact that it is the country's biggest supplier of potatoes.
-Aside from potatoes however, there are so many things to explore and enjoy in Idaho.
+Idaho is indeed known as the Potato State of America since it is the country's biggest supplier of potatoes.
+Aside from potatoes, however, there are so many things to explore and enjoy in Idaho.

 The nature preserve consists of three lava fields and hundreds of miles of grasslands.
 The plains rest between two tectonic plates - the movement of the plates caused the formation of the Great Rift of Idaho, one of the deepest rift cracks in the world.

 Nearly a quarter-million people visit the Craters of the Moon preserve every year.
 It offers unique sights of the protected lava field, education, and recreational activities.